 So you need to think like a judge is supposed to think.
 Be impartial.
 Lady Justice is supposed to be blind.
 As such, whether you like or dislike Alan Dershowitz or CNN for whatever reason is irrelevant.
 Be neutral.

-Following proper judicial process in a defamation case
+How to follow proper judicial procedures in a defamation case

-For simplicity sake, we’re going to follow the docket focusing on the main legal filings, and skip over the administrative filings, like attorneys filing notices of appearances, time extension requests, and the like.
+For simplicity’s sake, we’re going to follow the docket focusing on the main legal filings, and skip over the administrative filings, like attorneys filing notices of appearances, time extension requests, and the like.

 The court filings aka legal briefs, and the complaint (the first pleading), are linked if you wish to read them.
 You should read them because then you will see ultimately what the judge’s opinion was based upon, and whether or not the judge faithfully and impartially discharged his duties.